 Amended plans were received during the course of the application.
-The proposed dwelling will be set back from Whirlow Lane by between (approximately) 6.46 metres and 8.86 metres.
-The proposed dwelling is substantially larger in scale than the existing dwelling on the site and consists of a series of interlocking pitched and gabled roofs (a central horizontal gable with 2 end gables passing through the central gable and a forward-facing gable).
+The proposed dwelling will be set back from Whirlow Lane by between 7metres minimum at its East end (with garage entrance) and 16.5 metres maximum at its main entrance.
+The proposed dwelling is substantially larger in scale than the existing dwelling on the site, being similar in width but deeper front to back, and consists of a series of interlocking pitched and gabled roofs (a central horizontal gable with 2 end gables passing through the central gable and a forward-facing gable).

-The dwelling will consist of four floors, including a lower ground floor, ground floor, first and second floor (in the roof space), and an integrated garage at ground floor level.
-From Whirlow Lane the dwelling will have the appearance of a three-storey property and the ridge height will be approximately 19.57 metres high.
+The dwelling is arranged across four floors, including a lower ground floor/basement, ground floor, first and a second floor (contained within the roof space), and an integrated garage at ground floor level.
+From Whirlow Lane the dwelling will have the appearance of a three-storey property and the main East-West ridge height will be approximately 8.7metres high and the ridge of the highest front-facing gable is 9.7m high above ground floor level

 The dwelling will also incorporate a single storey rear projection with a parapet roof and first floor balcony over.
-This will project 2.8m from the rear facing and central gables and abuts the gable nearest to No 49.
-It will be sited around 2.44m from the shared boundary with No 4, and the first-floor balcony will be inset around 1.7m from the side elevation of the projection and around 4.48m from the shared boundary with No 49.
+This will project 2.4m from the rear facing and central gables and abuts the gable nearest to No 49.
+It will be sited a minimum of around 2.3m from the shared boundary with No 4, and the first-floor balcony will be inset around 1.6m from the side elevation of the projection and between 4.0m and 4.5m from the shared boundary with No 49.
 The proposed balcony includes a 2m high privacy screen at this side.

-Leading off the lower ground floor is a terraced area that will form a light well to serve this floor.
-The lower terraced area will be sited 2.1m from the boundary with No 4.
-Another terrace will be accessed off the lower ground floor and will not be visible from No 49 as a stairwell would screen this terraced area.
+Leading off the lower ground floor/basement is a terraced area that will form a light well to serve this floor.
+The lower terraced area will be sited 2m from the boundary with No 4, and approximately 2.5m below existing ground levels.
+Another terrace will be accessed off the lower ground floor/basement and will not be visible from No 49 as a stairwell would screen this terraced area.
 The stairwell from the lower ground floor will be sited alongside the boundary with No 49 which leads to a glazed walkway and a pool house and annexe.
-The stairwell will have the height of a single storey when taken from ground level.
+The glazed walkway will have the height of a single storey when taken from ground level.

-The pool house and annexe will be sited between 1.83m and 2.972m from the shared boundary with No 49 and will be half a storey below the ground level of the proposed dwelling.
-A central terraced area will be sited off the ground floor, which will project 8.78m and will be sited 21.6m from the shared boundary with No 49, and 14.57m from the shared boundary with No 4.
+The pool house and annexe will be sited between 2.3m and 3.5m from the shared boundary with No 49 and will be half a storey below the ground level of the proposed dwelling.
+A central terraced area will be sited off the ground floor, which will project 8.3m and will be sited 8m from the shared boundary with No 49, and 6.5m from the shared boundary with No 4.
 Thus, the terrace will be screened by the pool house and annexe, and there will be limited views from No 4, due to the distance from the shared boundary.

 Forward of the dwelling will be a driveway that will provide two off-street car parking spaces, and a tree buffer.
-The existing wall will be re-aligned, as the access will be repositioned by 6.46m to the west, and the existing access will be filled in with dry stone wall to match the existing.
+The existing wall will be re-aligned, as the access will be repositioned by approximately 5m to the west, and the existing access will be filled in with dry stone wall to match the existing.
 The new access includes a sliding gate.
 The ground levels within the tree buffer will be retained as existing, and new shrubbery planting is proposed.